TeamWox SDK: How to Add Page into TeamWox Module

 TWRESULT Process(const Context *context,IServer *server,const wchar_t *path);

-//--- displaying functions
+//--- functions of displaying

 bool Tag(const Context *context,const TagInfo *tag);